bellingcat/octosuite/README.md

 * octosuite has been tested on *Linux* only, and it might probably not work as intended on *Windows* or *Mac* (especially)

-* Feel free to open a pull requests if there are any notable bugs found
+* Feel free to open pull requests if there are any notable bugs found

 # LICENSE